“To be successful, the first thing to do is fall in love with your work.”

 Like in romantic relationships, there are many factors that associate with job boredom.
 Here, you may find yours in the following:

-- You feel disconnected or mismatched with your job.
+- Felt disconnected or mismatched with your job.

-- You’re doing the same thing over and over again.
+- Used in doing the same thing over and over again.

-- You have issues with your boss or with your colleague.
+- Raised issues with your boss or with your colleague.

 1. Learn something new